Sparronator9999/YAMDCC/README.md

 ## Disclaimers

 - While this program is mostly complete, I still consider it to be **alpha-quality software!**
-- This program is held together by a lot of metaphorical duct-tape.
-You *will* experience bugs and/or crashes when using it (especially if feeding it any config other than the one provided)!
+- While measures are taken to reduce the program crash change, you *will* still likely encounter bugs while using this program, especially if feeding the program garbage configs.
 - This program requires low-level access to some of your computer hardware to apply settings.
+While no issues should arise from this, **I (Sparronator9999) and any other contributers** **shall not be held responsible if this program fries your computer.**
-  While no issues should arise from the use of this program, **I (Sparronator9999) and any other** **contributers shall not be held responsible for any damage to your laptop that result from** **your use of this program.**
+- Additionally, if you do something silly with the program like turn off all your fans while running under full load, **we *will not* be held responsible for *any* damage you cause to your** **own hardware from your use of this program.**
 - Linux is not yet supported.
-I will update it for Linux once I figure out how to run services/background processes on Linux.
+Please don't beg me for Linux support, it will come when I can be bothered (and when I figure out how to run background services/daemons on Linux).
 - This program, repository and its authors are not affiliated with Micro-Star International Co., Ltd. in any way, shape, or form.

 ## Features

 - **Fan control:** Change the fan curves for your CPU and GPU fans, including fan speeds, temperature thresholds, and Full Blast (a.k.a.
 Cooler Boost in MSI Center).
+This allows you to fix a curve that is not aggressive enough under full load, or to turn your fans off when your computer is idle.
 - **Performance mode:** MSI laptops have their own performance mode setting (not to be confused with Windows' built-in power plans).
 You can change it here.
-- **Charging threshold:** MSI laptops come with the ability to limit the battery charge percentage, which can reduce battery degradation.
-This utility can set your charge threshold to whatever you want.
+- **Charging threshold:** This program can limit how much your laptop's battery charges to, which can help reduce battery degradation, especially if you leave your laptop plugged in all the time.
-- **Lightweight:** YAMDCC takes up less than a megabyte of disk space when installed, and only works when re-applying configs (manually, or when rebooting or waking up from sleep mode).
+- **Lightweight:** YAMDCC takes up less than a megabyte of disk space when installed, and is designed to be light on your laptop's CPU.
 - **Configurable:** Almost all settings (including those not accessible through the config GUI) can be changed with the power of XML.